Disney raises its bid for Fox to $71 billion

 Disney's new offer is essentially the same as the first -- just with a higher valuation for the Fox assets.
 But it comes with one key change designed to stave off Comcast's all-cash offer: a provision that allows Fox shareholders to decide whether to accept their payment in cash or stock.

+Comcast's initial bid, if accepted, would have made it one of the world's most indebted companies in dollar terms, excluding banks, according to the Moody's ratings firm.
+Both Disney and Comcast would assume Fox's debt, too.

+"Before, the only outstanding question was whether Disney's board and management would go to the mat on this transaction," wrote MoffettNathanson analysts in a research note.
+The answer, they added, "is clearly yes."

-Rupert Murdoch, executive chairman of 21st Century Fox, said Fox believes Disney's offer is better than Comcast's -- but the company said it would consider bids from other companies, including a revised offer from Comcast.
+Rupert Murdoch, executive chairman of 21st Century Fox, said Fox believes Disney's offer is better than Comcast's — but it would consider bids from other companies, including a revised proposal from Comcast.

 Fox postponed a shareholder meeting that had been scheduled for July 10.
 So stakeholders won't pick a winner anytime soon.
 Fox will have to pay Disney a $1.5 billion breakup fee if it backs out of that deal.